 Do they do so?
 Table 8 shows the number of shareholder proposals submitted to companies in the Russell 3000 index between 2008 and 2017.
-110
+Our review of these almost-4,000 shareholder proposals did not identify a single proposal submitted by any of the Big Three.

-108 For evidence of such support, see Catan & Klausner, supra note 106, at 2.
+129 For evidence of such support, see Catan & Klausner, supra note 127, at 2.